MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

     1. Select **Review + Create**.

 1. From the **Review + Create** tab, review the options that you selected during the previous steps.
+Ensure that validation has passed.

 1. Select **Create** to create the web app by using your specified configuration.
 Wait for the creation task to complete before you move forward with this lab.